abpframework/abp/docs/en/Community-Articles/2021-12-13-How-to-Integrate-the-Syncfusion-MVC-Component/POST.md

 @addTagHelper *, Syncfusion.EJ2 //use Syncfusion components
 ```

-### Step 2 - (Add styles and script to our application)
+#### 3-) Adding Syncfusion styles and scripts to our application

-* Last thing we need to do is, add some style and script files that provided by Syncfusion, between to our head-body tags.
+* The last thing we need to do is, add some style and script files provided by Syncfusion, between our head-body tags.

-* We can do this by creating two view component (one for Styles and other for Scripts).
+* We can do this by creating two view components (one for Styles and the other for Scripts).
 Let's do that.

-First, create folder structure like below under the **Components** folder.
+First, create a folder structure like below under the **Components** folder.

 ![](./component-folder-structure.png)